bevyengine/rfcs/implementation_details.md

 ## Lag Compensation
 Lag compensation mainly deals with colliders.
 To avoid weird outcomes, lag compensation needs to run after all motion and physics systems.

-Again, people get weird ideas about having the server estimate what interpolated state the client was looking at based on their RTT.
-Again,  that kind of guesswork is unnecessary.
+Again, people often imagine having the server estimate what interpolated state the client was looking at based on their RTT, but we can solve this problem without any guesswork.

 Clients can just tell the server what they were looking at by bundling the interpolated tick numbers and the blend value inside the input payloads.